0xD3bt/Trench-Tools/docs/EXTENSION.md

 ```

 If you use the packaged zip, update by downloading the newest `trench-tools-extension.zip` from the [`extension-latest` GitHub release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest), replacing the old unzipped folder, then clicking reload for Trench Tools on `chrome://extensions` or `edge://extensions`.

+## Extension Updates

+For now, Trench Tools is distributed as an unpacked extension because the extension is changing quickly.
+Unpacked extensions do not update themselves.

+When you update Trench Tools:

+1. Download the newest `trench-tools-extension.zip` from the [`extension-latest` GitHub release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest).
+2. Unzip it over or beside your old `trench-tools-extension` folder.
+3. Open `chrome://extensions` or `edge://extensions`.
+4. Click reload on the Trench Tools extension.
+5. Re-open Options -> `Global settings` and test the execution host and LaunchDeck host.

+The extension will be submitted to the browser extension stores once updates are less frequent.

 ## Connect The Extension